nosilver4u/ewww-image-optimizer/readme.txt

 = 6.5.2 =
 * added: automatic optimization for Crop Thumbnails plugin
 * added: filters to adjust sharpening parameters for core WP (ImageMagick) image resizing
+* changed: Easy IO WebP quality can be defined separately from the JPG quality used for resizing operations
 * fixed: Picture WebP rewriting disabled on embeds
 * fixed: Lazy Load integration with WooCommerce Product Recommendations handling AJAX output incorrectly
 * fixed: PHP notice when checking for presence of mod_rewrite/mod_headers